 We are thrilled to announce the opening of the Choose Aerospace Teacher’s Lounge on Facebook!
 After careful consideration, Facebook was selected as the best platform to host the CATL due to its familiarity and ease of use.

 The group is exclusive to employees and volunteers of Choose Aerospace licensed programs, ensuring a dedicated and collaborative space for educators.
 To join, simply search "Choose Aerospace Teacher’s Lounge" on Facebook—it’s that easy!
 We can’t wait to see you there.
 Let’s connect, share ideas, and continue to shape the future of aviation education together!
+Choose Aerospace is thrilled to announce its expanded presence at the 2025 ATEC Annual Conference, taking place at Hilton Norfolk The Main from March 15–21.

 This year’s conference is packed with sessions, networking opportunities, exhibitors, and celebrations designed to elevate aviation maintenance education.
 Highlights include: